rohan-paul/rohan-paul/README.md

 ## More about me

-- ⚡ **Self-taught Developer and super unusual Career-changer from International Banking to Software Engineering**.
+- ⚡ **Self-taught Engineer and super unusual Career-changer from International Banking to Software Engineering**.
 Currently living and working in Bangalore, India.

 - ⚡ **Ex Deutsche Bank and Ex HSBC Financial Analyst (India and Australia)**.